Prune Juice Stain Removal - Removing Prune Stains

 But that doesn't mean you should give up your morning glass of prune juice, but instead just treat these stains quickly when they occur.

-As with most stains the quicker you treat prune stains the easier they will be to remove.
+As with most stains the quicker you treat them the easier they will be to remove.

 This means you must get to them before they set, which can take place with either time or with heat.

-Below are step by step instructions for removing stains caused by prunes from your clothing, upholstery and carpet.
+Below are step by step instructions for removing these spots from your clothing, upholstery and carpet.

 Prune Juice Stain Removal From Clothing

-Step 1: Rinse the excess liquid from the prunes from the fabric, and flush the stained area with cool water, being careful not to spread the stain further.
+Step 1: Rinse the excess liquid from the prunes from the fabric, and flush the area with cool water, being careful not to spread the spot further.

 Step 2: Make a solution of half a teaspoon of liquid laundry detergent, mixed with a tablespoon of white vinegar, and a quart of warm water.
 Let the stained fabric soak in this solution for about 15 minutes.